 The following alternative methods go back to the first overarching insight, that risk allocations and compensation schemes do not need to be etched in stone forever at contract signing.
 They can shift at different points in the schedule.
-Risk allocations don't have to be all of the risks at any given time.
+Risk allocations don't have to be of all the risks at the beginning or any other given time.
 Compensation schemes that might stand in place permanently on a 12-month DBB project, where all the designs down to the last detail are done before the contractor is even hired, might not make sense for a gigaproject.
-Again, they might vary over the course of a gigaproject's life.
+Again, pricing methods might vary over the course of a gigaproject's life.

-$^9$ $\,$ See Edward W. Merrow, Contracting Strategies for Major Projects (2023).
+&lt;sup>9 See Edward W. Merrow, Contracting Strategies for Major Projects (2023).

 Thus, we can have different chronological phases of work, here designated by the Greek letter phi ( $\Phi$ ).
 You can price the work on a time and materials basis during Phase 1, with very little if any risk shifting to the contractor for anything other than indemnity for worksite injuries.
 This is a time when the teams are getting to know one another, developing "conceptual" engineering, and going through a permitting process that often needs basic design and construction parameters.
-During Phase 2, the parties can shift to a "not to exceed" price limit, without really having a guaranteed scope of output.
+During Phase 2, the parties can shift to a "not to exceed" price limit, a form of cost control without really having a guaranteed scope of output.
 In this phase, you could have the "executive" architect or engineer produce better designs, at least sufficient to get order of magnitude quotations from the trade contractors.
-Finally, in Phase 3, you can go to the full fixed price or a well-defined scope-based GMP, only after you've been able to fully bid out those trades.
+Finally, in Phase 3, you can go to the full fixed price or a well-defined scope-based GMP, after you've been able to fully bid out those trades.

-Phasing is often seen in bridging design-build, where the initial designer brings the plans and specifications to a point where other designers can take on the work in an EPC environment.
+Phasing is often seen in bridging design-build, where the initial designer brings the plans and specifications to a point where other designers can take on the work within an EPC or EPCM environment.
 It is also encountered in progressive design-build, where the designer remains in the picture but the compensation changes from a reimbursable to a fixed or GMP basis.